sys-bio/antimony/antimony/README.txt

   - The ability to define units and use them in mathematical equations.
   - The ability to define conversion factors when synchronizing elements between submodels.
   - The ability to define time and extent conversion factors when importing submodels.
+  - The ability to delete submodel elements.

 Wht's new in v2.3-beta:
   - The ability to import and export SBML models with all the new 2.2 capabilities to 'hierarchical model composition' package constructs.

+The syntax for each is:

+Deletions:

+  delete S1.x;

+which will delete the variable 'x' from submodel S1, and will clear any equations or reactions that had 'x' in it:  if a reaction rate was 'p1*x', that reaction rate will be cleared entirely (and may be reset using normal Antimony constructs).

+Time and extent conversion factors in submodels:

+  S1: submodel(), timeconv=60, extentconv=100;

+or

+  S1: submodel(), timeconv=tc, extentconv=xc;

+(where 'tc' and 'xc' are parameters that may be defined elsewhere) may be used.

+Conversion factors for synchronized variables:

+  S1.y * cf is x;

+or

+  S1.y is x / cf;

 What's new in v2.0: